DosWorld/dwed/README.md

 	C:\DWED\dwed16.exe filename1 .. filenameN

-Use key F1 to get more documentation (hotkeys, tips etc)
+Use key **F1** to get more documentation (hotkeys, tips etc).
+I don't want write documentation and put all knowladge to buildin help.

 # Screenshots